Popular Kitchen Countertop Materials

 Cons

-6. Solid Surface Materials
+6. Solid Surface Countertop Materials

 You are likely familiar with brands such as Corian and Formica.
 Manmade using acrylic or polyester resins, they are available in hundreds of patterns and colors.
 Aesthetically they are very pleasing to the eye, molded to seamlessly fit.
 Though less durable than a surface like granite, they are hard and impact-resistant.
-Most damage that may occur can be fixed quite easily, with the ability for stains and scratches to be sanded away.
+Most damage can be fixed quite easily, with the ability for stains and scratches to be sanded away.

 Pros